New research has revealed that targeted cognitive training can successfully reduce cognitive impairment in treatment-resistant schizophrenia.

 “Our results suggest that chronically ill, highly disabled patients can benefit from TCT,” says Prof. Light.
 “That contradicts current assumptions.”

-He and his team previously studied the effects of computerized TCT in "more chronic, treatment-refractory patients."
-At the time, the study
+He and his team previously studied the effects of computerized TCT in “more chronic, treatment-refractory patients.”
+At the time, the study concluded that “even highly symptomatic, functionally disabled patients with chronic illness benefit from this emerging treatment.”

 However, Prof. Light cautions that much more research is needed.
 “We’re somewhere between the Wild West and [the] golden age of cognitive training for schizophrenia patients,” he says.
 “There is much still to be learned and done.”